tripstar22/trip-works/README.md

 - I am leveraging [react-jotform-embed](https://github.com/xurei/react-jotform-embed) to embed the `iframe` for my contact form that is provided by [Jotform](https://www.jotform.com/).
 This can be found in `components/global/contact/Contact.jsx`.
 The majority of the styles for the form had to be created in the Jotform form builder, so they are not in this codebase.

 #### react-responsive-masonry
-- [react-responsive-masonry](https://github.com/cedricdelpoux/react-responsive-masonry) is being used for the layout of featured work, which can be found in `components/projects/Projects.jsx`.
+- [react-responsive-masonry](https://github.com/cedricdelpoux/react-responsive-masonry) is being used for the layout of featured work on the homepage.
+The specific component for featured work is `components/projects/Projects.jsx`.

 #### Slick carousel / react-slick
 - The React version ([react-slick](https://github.com/akiran/react-slick)) of Slick Carouel is being used for featured media items in `components/carousel/Carousel.jsx`.